abhilash-patra/exciplexworkflow/README.md

 - *mamba install conda-forge::custodian*

+### Pymatgen Parsers for Q-Chem input file generation and excited state output extraction

+I have kept all the developed parsers for Q-Chem and necessary files for FireWorks in the folder ‘my_files’.
+Copy this file to your home and add your pythonpath to this directory as follows,

+- *export PYTHONPATH=“/path-to/my_files:$PYTHONPATH"*

+Make sure to replace /path-to/my_files with the actual path to your my_files directory.
+If you're unsure about the path, the pwd command will display it when you're inside the my_files directory.
+Remember to save any changes you make to .bashrc and then source the file or restart the terminal session for the changes to take effect.
+- *source ~/.bashrc*

+### Q-Chem Workflow Automation

 ### Pymatgen Parsers for Q-Chem input file generation and excited state output parsing

 *Workflow published: https://doi.org/10.1063/5.0158061*